-Few days back I have enabled Google 2 Step verification to improve the security of my Google account.
-Since, I use one Email address for most of my Google services (Gmail, Google plus, AdWords..), to ensure my site never get compromised, 2 step verification is very important step for the security of your account.
+A few days back I have enabled Google 2 Step verification to improve the security of my Google account.
+Since, I use one Email address for most of my Google services (Gmail, AdWords..), to ensure my login is more secured.

 Now, once you enable 2-step account verification, you might find it little troublesome initially to set up your accounts on different devices.
-For example, if you are setting up Gmail on iPhone or Gmail on iPad, you need to create one time Application specific passwords.
+For example, if you are setting up Gmail on iPhone or Gmail on iPad, you need to create one time Google Application specific passwords.

-Creating Application Specific Password for Google 2-Step verification:
+Creating Application Specific Password for Google 2-Step Verification:

-Once you have done the setup, and using Gmail on Outlook or on iOS devices, you will get errors saying “Wrong password”.
-All you need to do is, create one time Application specific password, and use it to setup your Gmail account on iOS or other mail clients you are using.
+Once you have done the setup and using Gmail on Outlook or on iOS devices, you will get errors saying “Wrong password”.
+All you need to do is, create one-time Application specific password, and use it to setup your Gmail account on iOS or other mail clients you are using.

-- To get started, login to your Google authorized application page here, and login with your Google password.
+- To get started, log in to your Google authorized application page here, and log in with your Google password.

 It may sound like an extra step for your Google account, but I highly recommend to use Google 2-step verification, as it will ensure the safety of your account.
 If you wish to know more about safety and security of Google account, refer to following articles:

 How many of you have enabled Google 2 Step account verification?
 Do you feel safe after adding this extra layer of security to your Google account?